TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging.rst

 Formatter objects configure the final order, structure, and contents of the log message.
-Unlike the base :class:`logging.Handler` class, application code may instantiate formatter classes, although you could likely subclass the formatter if your application needs special behavior.
+Unlike the base :class:`logging.Handler` class, application code may instantiate formatter classes, although you could likely subkundi the formatter if your application needs special behavior.
 The constructor takes three optional arguments -- a message format string, a date format string and a style indicator.